migue559/quda/README.rst

 Features
 ---------

-* For Django 3.0
+* For Django_ 3.0
-* For Vue-Clie 4.2
+* For Quasar.dev_ 2.0
-* Works with Python 3.8
+* Works with Python_ 3.8
 * Renders Django projects with 100% starting test coverage
 * 12-Factor_ based settings via django-environ_
 * Secure by default.
 We believe in SSL.
 * Optimized development and production settings
 * Docker support using docker-compose_ for development and production (using Traefik_ with LetsEncrypt_ support)
 * Customizable SQLite_, RedisDB_ & MongoDB_ version
+* Comes with custom user model ready to go
+* Optional basic ASGI setup for Websockets
+* Run tests with unittest or pytest

 Integrations
 ---------------------